zevv/nimz3/README.md

+# Nim Z3

-First try for a Nim binding for the Z3 theorem prover [https://github.com/Z3Prover/z3]
+First try for a Nim binding for the [Z3 theorem prover](https://github.com/Z3Prover/z3)

+Most of Z3 is still missing, but basic boolean and integer solving is working.
+The API uses template magic to hide Z3 contexts and allows normal Nim syntax for defining Z3 model assertions.

 Example: